DETAILED ACTION

 Greyscale

-Regarding claim 7, Overes in view of Yen discloses the prosthetic spinal implant of claim 1, wherein the interlocking component of the first endplate component and the interlocking component of the second endplate component interlock to prevent over-rotation of the first endplate component and the second endplate component (Overes, as shown in Figs.1B – 6D, the interlocking form prevents over-rotation in specific directions).
+Regarding claim 7, Makwana discloses the prosthetic spinal implant of claim 1, wherein the interlocking component of the first endplate component and the interlocking component of the second endplate component interlock to prevent over-rotation of the first endplate component and the second endplate component (because of the connection, the three components are limited in relative rotational movement).

-Regarding claim 8, Overes discloses a prosthetic spinal implant, comprising:
+Regarding claim 8, Makwana discloses the prosthetic spinal implant (Abstract), comprising:

-a first endplate component (Fig. 6A, ref.
-610) and a second endplate component (ref.
-612) each comprising an exterior surface adapted to engage with bone (paragraph [0044], the superior and inferior surfaces), an inner surface formed with one or more cavities, and one or more internal reservoirs, wherein each of the one or more internal reservoirs extends from at least one of the one or more cavities (see remarked Fig. 6A below which shows cavities carved out from exterior surfaces and lead into internal reservoirs or open spaces within the implant); and
+a first endplate component and a second endplate component each comprising an exterior surface adapted to engage with bone, an inner surface formed with one or more cavities, and one or more internal reservoirs (see remarked Fig. 5 below), wherein each of the one or more internal reservoirs extends from at least one of the one or more cavities (Fig. 5); and

-but does not disclose a flexible core bonding the first endplate component to the second endplate component, wherein a portion of the flexible core fills the one or more internal reservoirs of the first endplate component and the one or more internal reservoirs of the second endplate component.
+a flexible core (refs.
+3 and 4) bonding the first endplate component to the second endplate component (Fig. 5), wherein the flexible core includes one or more vertical structures that correspond to the one or more cavities and one or more horizontal structures that correspond to the one or more internal reservoirs (the dovetail-like connections as shown in Fig. 5 have both vertical and horizontal structures that engage with the cavities and reservoirs) wherein a portion of the flexible core fills the one or more internal reservoirs of the first endplate component and the one or more internal reservoirs of the second endplate component (Fig. 5).

 PNG